guybrushPrince/berelco/README.md

-# CP
+# BeRelCo

-Implementation of the Concurrent Paths (CP) Algorithm.
+Implementation of the Behavioral Relation Computations (BeRelCo) Algorithms.

 You can start the algorithm with
 ```cmd